leeyunfai/BrainHack2020/README.md

 **Summary:**
 - Built a unique YOLO Convolutional Neural Network that achieved an IoU Score of 0.423 for Computer Vision segment of Hackathon
-- Developed our own NLP algorithm and achieved an F1 Score of 0.97154
+- Developed our own NLP algorithm and achieved an F1 Score of 0.97154 for Natural Language Processing segment of Hackathon
 - Utilised Cloud Technology such as AWS and Google Colab to train AI Models
 - Achieved 45th Percentile in this Hackathon